GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 #### Reference: Limitations of the [Free Plan](https://www.adalo.com/pricing)
 - Cannot use external integration with other applications.
   - However, trial use is available for 14 days
-- The maximum number of database records is 50.
+- The maximum number of database records is 200.
+- App actions are limited to 1,000 times per month.

-:white_check_mark:  Consider using a Pro Plan when you actually launch your app.
+:white_check_mark:  Consider using a Paid Plan when you actually launch your app.

 ---
 #### Platform Selection